Commercial Landscaping Blog for The San Jose | Bay Area, CA

 Read More

-Landscape Maintenance,
+Topics: Landscape Maintenance, Sustainable Landscaping

 Fortunately, Nature has been pretty nice to us compared to storms in past seasons and unfortunately has a way of catching us off guard.
 We have been hit hard with the drought all this year, but that could change quickly.